avimanyu786/UplayStartupMinimize/README.md

 This script basically helps you to launch Uplay on startup and minimize it to system tray as soon as it auto-logins and initializes.

-   *In case you have v1.1.2 installed, please uninstall it before proceeding with the v2.0 installation.
+   *In case you have v1.1.2 or v2.0 installed, please uninstall it before proceeding with the v2.0.1 installation.

    1. Make sure of the following settings: